SettRaziel/wrf_archlinux/README.md

 * {stable, running, unstable, not_running}

 All setups for WRFV3.x use gcc/gcc-libs/gcc-gfortran 6.3.1-2 until described otherwise.
+Please note that all versions of WRFV3 are now deprecated and need older script releases or manual adjustments to work.
 WRFV4 uses the latest version of gcc/gcc-gfortran avaiable at the time of testing:
 * current setup:
   - WRF Model v4.2.0 and WPS v4.2 [compiling, normal_build, running]